-I use a variety of Software.
-Professionally, I tend to build applications for iOS/macOS.
-However, I also dabble in other platforms for fun.
+I use a variety of software.
+At work, I tend to build apps for iOS/macOS, however I also dabble in other platforms for fun or need.

 • ForkFast git gui with a badass interactive rebase.